VFPX/Win32API/samples_alphabetical.md

 ## [Testing Clipboard functions: emptying the clipboard](samples/sample_028.md)

 ## [Testing Transparent Menu Class with top-level form (requires VFP9)](samples/sample_497.md)
 The code creates top-level form with a menu.
-An instance of the <a href="?example=496">MenuManager class</a> is used to make this menu semi-transparent.
+An instance of the [MenuManager class](samples/sample_496.md) is used to make this menu semi-transparent.
 The form records to a cursor menu-related Windows messages and displays them in a listbox.

 ## [Testing an ODBC connection for supporting specific functionality](samples/sample_286.md)